-"I do not recall," said Mr. Mouse again, clacking his claws against the tile and staring longingly at the mouse hole in the wall.
-It was so close, yet so far…
+"I do not recall," said Mr. Mouse, clacking his claws against the tile and staring at the mouse hole.

 "Oh, but Mr. Mouse, surely you know who did make them, if not you?"
-Bird asked, quickly losing his patience with the skittish creature.
+Bird asked.

 "I do not recall!"
-And at that, Mr. Mouse fled, sprinting as fast as he possibly could, but alas, he was not fast enough.
-Bird dove from the shelf, snatched Mr. Mouse up in his claws, and devoured him before Mouse could even make it to the next tile.
+At that, Mr. Mouse fled, sprinting toward the hole, but alas, he was not fast enough.
+Bird dove from the shelf, snatched Mr. Mouse up in his claws, and quickly devoured him.

 "Here, here!" said Caesar Mouse, the leader of all the mice in the land, as he struggled to hold his glass due to his tiny mouse hands.
-The room quieted, and he rose to his feet, struggling to maintain balance under the gratuitous wads of fat lining his skin.
+The room quieted, and he rose to his feet.
 "This is a big, big land full of some great, great people.
 Now, thanks to you, we are going to make the mice great again.
 To the one who made this a very tremendous, like, super tremendous day!
 To Cat!"

 Cat?
-But why?
-Why on earth would Cat encourage these mice to seek shelter within these walls?
-This was not his duty!
-Then, Caesar Mouse continued, "By the way, let's lock up that nasty Bird guy.
-What a disgusting animal.
-Covfefe!
-Let's party, boys!"
+Why on earth would Cat encourage mice to seek shelter within these walls?
+Then, Caesar Mouse continued, "By the way, lock up that nasty Bird guy.
+What a disgusting animal!
+Covfefe!"

 Bird leaned back from the hole, shaking with anger.
 How dare the mice conspire with Cat!